 The agriculture and energy industries are the largest sources of methane emissions, including livestock farming, coal mines, and natural gas production.

-Reducing methane production is crucial because it is estimated to account for 16% of all greenhouse gas emissions.
+Reducing methane emissions while raising methane production is crucial because it is estimated to account for 16% of all greenhouse gas emissions.
 The good news is that there are several effective ways to reduce methane production.

-Reducing methane production of all types that go on to enter the atmosphere is not only necessary for combating climate change but also has economic benefits.
-Methane reduction projects such as developing biogas plants can create jobs and stimulate economic growth while reducing emissions.
+Reducing methane emissions of all types that go on to enter the atmosphere is not only necessary for combating climate change but also has economic benefits.
+Methane reduction projects such as developing biogas plants for methane production can create jobs and stimulate economic growth while reducing emissions.

-Taking action to reduce methane production is an essential step in achieving a sustainable future.
-Governments, industries, and individuals must work together to reduce methane emissions and mitigate the impacts of climate change.
+Taking action to raise methane production is an essential step in achieving a sustainable future.
+Governments, industries, and individuals must work together to reduce methane emissions hand-in-hand with raising methane production as a fossil-fuel replacement to reduce greenhouse gases in the atmosphere and mitigate the impacts of climate change.

 Unlocking the Potential of Methane Reduction in Livestock Farming to Combat Climate Change